Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

-The frequentist interpretation of probability and frequentist inference such as hypothesis tests and confidence intervals have been strongly criticised recently (e.g., \cite{Hajek09,DiaSky18,WSL19}).
+The frequentist (aleatory) interpretation of probability and frequentist inference such as hypothesis tests and confidence intervals have been strongly criticised recently (e.g., \cite{Hajek09,DiaSky18,WSL19}).
 In applied statistics they are still in very widespread use, and in theoretical statistics the number of still appearing new works based on frequentist principles is probably not lower than that of any competing approach to statistics.

 Even defenders of frequentist statistics such as \cite{Mayo18} admit that frequentist inference is often misinterpreted, while arguing that such misinterpretation is a major source of unfair criticism of frequentism.
 By and large I agree with this.
-Here I will present a view of frequentist probability and inference that, as I will argue, avoids many issues that critics have raised, and allows for a better understanding of how results of frequentist inference can be interpreted.
-I call this view ``frequentism-as-model''.
-It is based on the idea (elaborated in \cite{Hennig10} and sketched in Section \ref{smodel}) that mathematical models are essentially different from ``reality'' and should be used and their results interpreted always keeping this difference in mind.
+I will argue that what I call ``\hbindex{frequentism-as-model}'' avoids many issues that critics have raised, and allows for a better understanding of how results of frequentist inference can be interpreted.